Takudzwamz/Takudzwamz/README.md

 ### My education and experience

-- Sept 2016 to July 2020: B.Sc IN FUNDAMENTAL COMPUTER SCIENCE AND IT, Voronezh State University
+- Sept 2016 to July 2020: **B.Sc. in Fundamental Computer Science and Information Technologies**, *Voronezh State University*
-- Sept 2019 to Aug 2020: MOBILE DEVELOPMENT INTERN, DataArt R&D Center
-- Sept 2022 to July 2024(ongoing) M. Sc. in Artificial Intelligence and Big Data, Saint Petersburg State University
+- Sept 2022 to July 2024: **M.Sc. in Artificial Intelligence and Big Data Technologies**, *Saint Petersburg State University*
 - Oct 2020 to present: FULL STACK DEVELOPER at [Sputnik Tech][website]
 - May 2023 to present: CEO and Co-founder of [Sputnik Tech][website]